Mountain-Hydrology-Research-Group/snow-hydrology/modules/.ipynb_checkpoints/module2-checkpoint.md

 ### Problem 1

-Using the [observations of total precipitation](data/KPprecip.dat), and the snow pillow data (see labs above), we are going to investigate mass balance and snow accumulation at Kettle Ponds.
+Using the observations of total precipitation and the snow pillow data (see labs above), we are going to investigate the mass balance and snow accumulation at Kettle Ponds.

 A. Plot a timeseries of total accumulated precipitation and total accumulated snow water equivalent from the four snow pillows.
 Add to your plot timeseries from the two Snotel Stations located nearby.
 Discuss how they match and how they differ, and why you think they differ.